0xbiju/0xbiju.github.io/index.md

 Chin Pokies is a collection of 6,969 profile picture based NFTs with a focus on community, enjoyable art, and a utility-based component that we’re looking forward to implementing post-launch.
 The [utility-based component](/utility) will be implemented post-launch using funds from project mint sales (50% of the project must mint out).
 60% of mint sales will be reinvested into the project to cover additional fixed costs, additional development, events, future releases, and more.

-*Chin Pokies will be minting later this summer.
+*Chin Pokies will be minting September 13th, 2022.
 Public sale price will be 0.0369 Ethereum, and Allowlist Presale price will be 0.025 Ethereum.*

 ## Overview of the Team